kubeovn/kube-ovn/docs/multi-nic.md

   - 172.17.0.1..172.17.0.10
 ```

-Other options like gatewayType, gatewayNode, private, allowSubnets, vlan, natOutgoing are not available for attachment network.
+Other options like gatewayType, gatewayNode, private, allowSubnets, vlan, logicalGateway, natOutgoing are not available for attachment network.

 ### Create Pod with multi network